CodecoolGlobal/tech-interview-workbook-mateszathmari/docs/module_web_with_python.md

 ### Security
 #### What is SQL injection?
 How to protect an application against it?
+SQL Injection (SQLi) is a type of an injection attack that makes it possible to execute malicious SQL statements.
+Prevent SQL Injection attacks with input validation and parametrized queries with prepared statements: do not use the input directly.
+Also sanitizing all input e.g.: remove potential malicious code elements such as single quotes and other special characters.
 #### What is XSS?
 How to protect an application against it?
+Cross-site script injection.
+Most of all:
+      Filter input on arrival.
+At the point where user input is received, filter as strictly as possible based on what is expected or valid input.
+    • Encode data on output.
+At the point where user-controllable data is output in HTTP responses, encode the output to prevent it from being interpreted as active content.
+Depending on the output context, this might require applying combinations of HTML, URL, JavaScript, and CSS encoding.
+    • Use appropriate response headers.
+To prevent XSS in HTTP responses that aren't intended to contain any HTML or JavaScript, you can use the Content-Type and X-Content-Type-Options headers to ensure that browsers interpret the responses in the way you intend.
+    • Content Security Policy.
+As a last line of defense, you can use Content Security Policy (CSP) to reduce the severity of any XSS vulnerabilities that still occur.
 #### How to properly store passwords?
+In at least hashed form.
+Or hashed and salted.
 #### What is HTTPS?
+Hypertext Transfer Protocol Secure (HTTPS) is an extension of the Hypertext Transfer Protocol (HTTP).
+It is used for secure communication over a computer network, and is widely used on the Internet It protects against man-in-the-middle attacks.
 #### What is encryption and decryption?
+Encrypting hide something.
+Decryption is revealing the secret content.
 #### What is hashing?
+A hash function is where a computer takes an input of any length and content (e.g. letters, numbers, and symbols) and uses a mathematical formula to chop it, mix it up, and produce an output of a specific length.
 #### What is the difference between encryption and hashing?
 When would you use which?
+Encrypting is done by a key, reversible; with the same key it can be decrypted.
+Length hang from the source length.
+Used in cases when the content is also important and needed, possible to transfer it in a secure way.
+Hashing is irreversible, one way transformation.
+It’s ideal for passwords.
 #### What encryption methods do you know?
+Symmetric and asymmetric.
+AES Advanced Encryption Standard is a symmetric encryption algorithm that encrypts fixed blocks of data (of 128 bits) at a time.
+The keys used to decipher the text can be 128-, 192-, or 256-bit long.
+RSA is considered an asymmetric algorithm due to its use of a pair of keys.
+You’ve got your public key,which is what we use to encrypt our message, and a private key to decrypt it
 #### What hashing methods do you know?
+MD5 , SHA-2
 #### How/where would you store sensitive data (like db password, API key, ...) of your application?
+Fist I would encrypt ,and after on a secured server.

 ## Computer science